MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

     ![Screenshot of Azure Machine Learning with the Launch studio button highlighted by a red box.](media/19-aml-launch-studio.png)

-4. Select the **Workspaces** menu option and then choose your newly created Azure Machine Learning workspace.
+4. Select the **Workspaces** menu option and choose your newly created Azure Machine Learning workspace.

     ![Screenshot of Azure Machine Learning Studio with the Workspaces menu option and the Azure Machine Learning workspace highlighted by red boxes.](media/19-aml-workspace.png)